-After fitting hundreds of kids with sticks and spending weekends at hockey tournaments selling hockey sticks, I have realized a lot of people don’t understand flex and how to properly fit a hockey stick.
+After fitting hundreds of kids with sticks and spending weekends at hockey tournaments fitting hockey sticks, I have realized a lot of people don’t understand flex and how to properly fit a hockey stick.
 Why is flex so important?
 Flex does two things for you; it allows you to shoot harder and lift the puck easier.
-Good shooters will use the flex to sling shot the puck faster than you can ever do with your arms alone.
+Good shooters will use the flex to slingshot the puck faster than you can ever do with your arms alone.

 Throughout the 90’s and 2000’s, we saw NHL players using stiff sticks surpassing 110+ flex.
 In the last 10 years, the trend has gone the other way.
-You used to never see an NHL player using anything less then an 85+ flex.
+You used to never see an NHL player using anything less than an 85+ flex.
 Now, 70-90 flex sticks are the norm for the NHL.
 It is reported that Johnny Gaudreau of the Calgary Flames uses a 55-flex stick and he’s not alone.

 What’s the right length for me?